 4.Talk to your kids

 My daughter is a smart and intuitive 6-year-old.
 I like to talk to her about where I felt like I fell short as a mom and she would give me a little feedback.
 I’ve even apologized to her when I felt like I was indeed wrong.
 I know parents who would feel like this is a sign of weakness, but for me, it’s important that my children see that I am human.
 I’ve also noticed that my daughter is more comfortable apologizing as well since I started doing this.

 I usually go to my friends when I am overcome with mom guilt to talk about how I feel.
 Women understand these feelings much better in my opinion, especially fellow moms.
 If you don’t have any personal friends, look for a Facebook mom group where you can feel safe to talk about those feelings.

 6. Don’t Judge Moms (including yourself)

-Unfortunately, motherhood seems to make us all target for judgment.We’re judged from the minute we give birth, about everything from the size of our baby, to how we feed our baby, to how our baby sleeps and it just goes on and on.
+Unfortunately, motherhood seems to make us all target for judgment.We’re judged from the minute we give birth, about everything from the size of our baby, to how we feed our baby, to how our baby sleeps, and it goes on and on.
 But that doesn’t mean that we have to indulge in judging.
 I know it’s really easy to look at what other moms are doing especially when it’s different to us but let’s do that with compassion.
 The less I judged myself and other moms the less mom guilt I’ve experienced.

 7. Enjoy your children

-At the end of the day, your kids aren’t going to remember that they had takeout for almost an entire week when you were too busy to cook or that they missed a music lesson because you got sick and couldn’t take them.
+Your kids aren’t going to remember that they had takeout for almost an entire week when you were too busy to cook or that they missed a music lesson because you got sick and couldn’t take them.
 Let’s stop feeling guilty about these things because they’re going to remember the good times that you had together.
-So when you’re experiencing mom guilt get down and play with your children.
 Fight the awful mommy guilt feeling by enjoying them.

 How do you deal with mom guilt?